Menu

 While each will have their own “rock bottom,” health professionals, family, and friends will encourage them to stop drinking before this point.

-Additionally, many recovering alcoholics will experience withdrawal symptoms (the overuse of alcohol can often lead to reduced levels of serotonin, dopamine, and norepinephrine in the brain and feelings of being inadequate, low-stress tolerance, negative self-image, and the inability to control their impulses).
+Additionally, many ex alcoholics will experience withdrawal symptoms (the overuse of alcohol can often lead to reduced levels of serotonin, dopamine, and norepinephrine in the brain and feelings of being inadequate, low stress tolerance, negative self-image, and the inability to control their impulses).

 Individuals who find themselves alcoholics are often driven to drink by some life factors, which will vary significantly from one individual to the next.